-As of December 2019, the key bodies in the banking system consisted of:
+According to the Annual supervision report 2020 by the National Bank of Cambodia (NBC), the key bodies in the banking system consists of:

 - 245 rural credit institutions

 In addition, there are financial leasing companies, third-party processors, payment service institutions, credit reporting system service provider, representative offices, and money changers, which are under the oversight of NBC, the supervisory authority.
 1

 Customer’s credit growth has been slowing in recent years, dropping from 20,5% in 2016 to 16.1% in 2020.2 Access to loans and credit is high in Cambodia, according to the World Bank’s ‘2020 Doing Business’ rankings, Cambodia ranks 25th out of 190 countries for ease of getting credit.3

 Building strength in the financial system

 A number of actions are underway to improve the strength and transparency of the financial system.
 Keys among them include: